lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `log_upload`

 Controls Tailscale's client log upload to log.tailscale.com.
+Enable it if your tailnet policy/Admin Console requires client log upload, otherwise Tailscale and the app can refuse to start.

 **Note:** When disabled, turns on Tailscale's `--no-logs-no-support` flag.